image

 Budget planning

-Budget planning involves estimating and allocating resources for each project phase.
-Develop a detailed budget that accounts for all anticipated expenses, including labour, materials, and contingencies.
+The budget planning process involves estimating and allocating resources for each project phase.
+Create a detailed budget for the whole project.
+Include the expected cost of labour, materials and contingencies.

 Cost variance analysis